Knowledge Base and Memory

 KB vs. Memory

-Both are injected into agent context at session start.
+Both are surfaced by metateam start at session start.
 The KB provides the stable foundation; memory fills in the recent history.